What is canine GDV or bloat in dogs?

 Some of the early signs of GDV include a change in behaviour or restlessness, increased breathing rate or effort, excessive drooling, vomiting white froth or trying, unsuccessfully, to vomit.
-As the condition progresses you may notice your dog’s abdomen become enlarged, the gums become pale, the heart rate is high and your dog may collapse.
+A dog with GDV is likely to feel pain if you press on their belly, and as the condition progresses, you may notice your dog’s abdomen become enlarged, their gums become pale and their heart rate increase.
+It’s also possible they may collapse.

-The distended stomach presses on the diaphragm and other internal organs, causing problems with the cardiovascular system (circulation) and respiratory system.
-This makes it difficult for your dog to breathe and for his heart to get blood (and oxygen) around the body, as it should.
+The distended stomach presses on the diaphragm and other internal organs, causing problems with the circulation and respiratory system.
+This makes it difficult for your dog to breathe and for their heart to get blood and oxygen around the body, as it should.
 Your dog will very rapidly go into shock.
-While the stomach is twisted, the blood supply to the stomach and also sometimes the spleen is affected meaning that the stomach wall and spleen can start to necrose (die).
+While the stomach is twisted, the blood supply to the stomach and also sometimes the spleen is affected meaning that the stomach wall and spleen can start to die.

-GDV is an emergency condition requiring patients to be hospitalized and aggressively treated.
-Treatment consists of fluids (a drip) to counteract shock and, sometimes gastric decompression.
-Once your dog is stable he will need surgery to return the stomach to its correct position.
+GDV cannot be treated at home.
+It is a serious emergency condition that requires hospitalisation and expert veterinary treatment.
+Treatment usually consists of fluids (a drip) to counteract shock and, sometimes, gastric decompression.
+Once your dog is stable they will need surgery to return the stomach to its correct position.
 A gastropexy (in which the stomach is attached to the body wall) will be performed to hold the stomach in the correct position.
-Your dog’s spleen will also be examined and may need to be removed if it has been damaged.
+Your dog’s spleen will also be examined and may need to be removed if it’s been damaged.
 Various other tests including blood tests are likely to be performed, as complications such as heart irregularities and blood clotting problems following GDV are common.

 If you suspect your dog has a GDV it is imperative you seek immediate veterinary treatment.
 Success rates decrease the longer the delay in starting treatment.